 Sally Crosby is a British singer-songwriter who grew up in rural Mid Wales.
-An acoustic guitar-based singer-songwriter, her songs are honest and raw, impassioned and emotive.
+A ukulele, piano and acoustic guitar-based singer-songwriter, her songs are honest and raw, impassioned and emotive.
 She started out in music at the tender age of five years old learning the piano, a few years later and she'd taken up the violin and the clarinet.

-In 2013 her first single emerged and in summer 2014 she appeared on the festival scene with a packed-out schedule of dates across England and Wales including Wakestock Festival alongside Tom Odell, Frank Turner and John Newman and FOCUS Wales, a festival with a focus on promoting young Welsh talent.
-Bucket of Leaves EP went live on Spotify and iTunes in October 2014 with her track 'Comet' receiving airplay on BBC Radio 6 and BBC Radio Wales.
+In 2013 her first single emerged and in summer 2014 she appeared on the festival scene with a packed-out schedule of dates across England and Wales including Wakestock Festival alongside Tom Odell, Frank Turner and John Newman, and FOCUS Wales, a festival with a focus on promoting young Welsh talent which she played three years running.
+Bucket of Leaves EP went live on Spotify and iTunes in October 2014 with her track 'Comet' receiving airplay on BBC Radio 6, BBC Radio Wales and BBC Radio Shropshire.

-Sally's next EP is set to be heavily ukulele based with her new songs having been previewed in a radio session and interview with Choice Radio in Gloucester.
-So far in 2015 Sally has played a host of shows and sessions with a view to promote under the radar talent, such as Oak Sessions, The Narrowboat Sessions and Sofar Sessions.
+Sally's second EP 'All I Seem to Know How to Do Is Write Songs About You' was released in April 2017 and is heavily ukulele based with her new songs having been previewed in a radio session and interview with Choice Radio in Gloucester.
+So far Sally has played a host of shows and sessions with a view to promote under the radar talent, such as Oak Sessions, The Narrowboat Sessions and Sofar Sessions.